mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: Texture_migrated

     Is the texture data held exclusively in GPU texture memory?
+True after a migration, and for writable/wrapped textures.

 .. topic:: Texture_shape